Bình Dương province: Transport

-National Highway 13 is a vital strategic route in Vietnam's road network.
-It originates in Ho Chi Minh City and stretches the entire length of Binh Phuoc province from south to north, connecting to Cambodia and onwards to the borders of Thailand and Laos.
-This highway holds immense strategic value for both military and economic purposes.
-National Highway 14, running from Tay Ninh through Dau Tieng to Chon Thanh, Dong Xoai, and Bu Dang in Binh Phuoc province, traverses the Central Highlands region.
-It serves as a crucial strategic route, both during times of war and in the pursuit of peaceful national development.
+National Highway 13 originates in Ho Chi Minh City and stretches the entire length of Binh Phuoc province from south to north, connecting to Cambodia and onwards to the borders of Thailand and Laos.

 Airway

 As of 2011, Phú Lợi Airport and Phú Giáo Airport were the only two remaining airports in the province; however, both are used for military reserve purposes.
 Bình Dương is located 10 to 15 kilometers from Tân Sơn Nhất International Airport.

 Rail transport

 Binh Duong province is home to two railway stations along the North-South Railway line: Song Than station and Di An station.
 As of June 5, 2019, Di An station has become the main passenger station, replacing Song Than due to its convenient location near residential areas and industrial parks.
 Consequently, the railway sector has discontinued passenger services at Song Than station.
 Previously, Binh Duong province was also served by the Saigon - Loc Ninh railway line, which connected at Di An station and facilitated the transportation of rubber latex from Binh Phuoc province.